sorryiateit/sorryiateit/README.md

 # Hi there 👋

-I'm Eli - a huge Nintendo fan and gaming enthusiast!
+I'm Ludicolo - a huge Nintendo fan and gaming enthusiast!

 # About Me